 There are a number of ways you can attract customers.

-- SEO - You need to consider what keywords your audience are searching for in search engines, and make sure you optimise your website for those specific keywords.
+- SEO - You need to consider what keywords your audience is searching for in search engines, and make sure you optimise your website for those specific keywords.
 This way, when someone does a Google search (other search engines are available!) for specific services your business provides (for example IT Consultancy London) - they will see your website on the first page!

 - Web/Mobile Pages - Focus on the layout of your pages and the direction of what each webpage is trying to achieve, where it wants the user to be directed.
 This includes mobile optimisation